Le-S-Go/Sustainability-Data---Earlham-College/README.md

 -m : the month you are updating

--f : the file path to the folder containing all utility bills for this month
+-f : the file path to the folder containing all bills for this utility for this month

 -e : the file path to a blank copy of the master spreadsheet